juliasilge/tidytext/README.md

 #> # … with 14,365 more rows
 ```

-Sentiment analysis can be done as an inner join.
+Sentiment analysis can be implemented as an inner join.
 Three sentiment lexicons are available via the `get_sentiments()` function.
-Let's examine how sentiment changes during each novel.
+Let's examine how sentiment changes across each novel.
 Let's find a sentiment score for each word using the Bing lexicon, then count the number of positive and negative words in defined sections of each novel.

 ```r